-Former Idaho defensive lineman Brian Strandley returned to the Eastern football coaching staff in 2012 and enters his fourth season overall at EWU.
-For the third-straight year, he serves as EWU’s tight ends and offensive tackles coach in 2014 after spending one season in 2006 as EWU’s defensive line coach.
+Former Idaho defensive lineman Brian Strandley returned to the Eastern football coaching staff in 2012 and enters his fifth season overall at EWU.
+After serving three seasons as EWU’s tight ends coach, he returns to the defensive line where he coached one season in 2006 in his first stint with the Eagles.

-The tight ends he coached in 2013 included third team All-Big Sky Conference selection Zack Gehring, with offensive tackles Clay DeBord (second team) and Cassidy Curtis (honorable mention) also recognized.
+The tight ends he coached in 2014 included honorable mention All-Big Sky Conference selection Zach Wimberly.
+In 2013, Zack Gehring earned third team honors from the league.
 Gehring finished his 50-game EWU career with 34 starts, 44 receptions, 511 yards and five touchdowns.

 Before returning to Eastern, Strandley coached at Idaho State under former EWU assistant and Central Washington University head coach John Zamberlin.
 Strandley spent four seasons there as the school’s defensive coordinator.
 After the ISU coaching staff was let go following the 2010 season, Strandley coached defensive linemen in 2011 at Eastern Illinois.

 Prior to his single year at EWU in 2006, Strandley spent nine seasons as a defensive coach under Zamberlin at CWU.
 Eastern head coach Beau Baldwin was a fellow assistant at CWU with Strandley from 1997-2002, as well as at EWU in 2006.
 One of Strandley’s Idaho teammates was Josh Fetter, who is now linebackers coach at Eastern and was previously on the staff at ISU in 2010.
 Strandley was also on the CWU staff with current EWU defensive coordinator John Graham.